Particular/docs.particular.net/servicecontrol/multi-transport-support.md

 ---
-title: Multi Transport Support
+title: Multi Transport Support for v1.6 and below
-summary: How to configure ServiceControl to use non-MSMQ Transports
+summary: How to configure ServiceControl v1.6 and below to use a non-MSMQ transport
 tags:
 - ServiceControl
 - Transports